davinsyabanp/ppb-ai-chatbot/README.md

 ## About

-This chatbot is designed for the Pusat Pengembangan Bahasa (PPB) UIN Syarif Hidayatullah Jakarta, with support for Indonesian language, local document retrieval, and advanced evaluation workflows for RAG systems.
+This chatbot is designed for the Pusat Pengembangan Bahasa (PPB) UIN Syarif Hidayatullah Jakarta, with support for Indonesian language, local document retrieval, and a professional web interface for knowledge base management.

 ---

+## Recent Updates

+- ✅ **Professional UI Design** - Modern, responsive interface with Tailwind CSS
+- ✅ **Admin Authentication** - Secure login system for admin dashboard
+- ✅ **File Management** - Upload, preview, embed, and delete documents
+- ✅ **Jina Reranking** - Top 3 document reranking for better responses
+- ✅ **Markdown Support** - Enhanced chat response readability
+- ✅ **Mobile Responsive** - Optimized for all device sizes